 However, longer posts also require strong writing skills.
 Many amateur writers might struggle to write a 1,000-word post (or more) that’s still readable and flows easily.

 That’s why it’s important to format your blog post in a way that’s easy for readers to follow, breaking the text up when you can with images, graphics, bullets, headers, and other features.
+Just make sure that any images you add are clearly relevant to the content and actually serve to enhance your post, not just take up space.

 Why Blogs Matter in Business